kundajelab/chipseq_pipeline/README.md

 ## Running pipelines with a cluster engine

 On servers with a cluster engine (such as Sun Grid Engine and SLURM), **DO NOT QSUB/SBATCH BDS COMMAND LINE**.
 Run BDS command directly on login nodes.
 BDS is a task manager and it will automatically submit(qsub/sbatch) and manage its sub tasks.
 You can choose `[CLUSTER_ENGINE]` between `sge` (default on Kundaje clusters and SCG4), `slurm` (default on Sherlock) and `local` (default for others).
-You can also let BDS submit its subtasks to a specific queue `[QUEUE_NAME]` on Sun Grid Engine or SLURM.
+You can also let BDS submit its subtasks to a specific queue/partition `[QUEUE_NAME]` on Sun Grid Engine or SLURM.

 ```
 $ python chipseq.py -system [CLUSTER_ENGINE] ...